Polynomially Over-Parameterized Convolutional Neural Networks Contain Structured Strong Winning Lottery Tickets: Analysis

 \subsection{Proving SLTH for structured pruning}

-To prove Theorem \ref{thm:slth_kernel}, we first show how to obtain the same approximation result for a single-layer CNN.
+We first show how to obtain the same approximation result for a single-layer CNN.
 Then, we iteratively apply the same argument for all layers of a larger CNN and show that the approximation error stays small.

 We define the \emph{positive} and \emph{negative} parts of a tensor.